Haley: Missile debris 'proof' of Iran's UN violations

 "I can tell you we are not going to sit back and watch this," she said.

+Officials explained in detail why the Pentagon believed the arms came from Iran, pointing to Iranian defense firms' markings and unique designs of Iranian weaponry.

+"The point of this entire display is that only Iran makes this missile.
+They have not given it to anybody else," said Laura Seal, a Pentagon spokeswoman.
+"We haven't seen this in the hands of anyone else except Iran and the Houthis."

-US military officials have previously said that Iran has supplied missiles to Houthi rebels, including a missile that was fired into Saudi Arabia that targeted the capital Riyadh in November.
+US military officials have previously said that Iran has supplied missiles to Houthi rebels, including a missile fired into Saudi Arabia that targeted Riyadh in November.

-"There's been markings that indicate that it was Iranian origin," Jeffrey Harrigian, the commander of US Air Forces Central Command, told journalists at a news conference in Dubai ahead of the Dubai Air Show last month.

-But the UN the Secretary-General's latest report said experts are still "examining all information and material available from missiles fired at Saudi Arabia, but have not yet confirmed them to be Iranian-made."
+But the UN secretary-general's latest report said experts are still "examining all information and material available from missiles fired at Saudi Arabia, but have not yet confirmed them to be Iranian-made."

+The Pentagon also displayed other weapons it said the Saudis had recovered in Yemen and that it argued had designs unique to Iran's defense industry, including a small drone and components of an anti-tank guided missile, and a drone.

+Seal said the US did not know when the missile had been exported from Iran, raising the possibility it was transferred to the Houthis before passage of the 2015 UN resolution that enshrined the nuclear deal between Iran and world powers, including the US.

 The US provides aerial refueling support to aircraft from the Saudi-led coalition fighting the Houthis in Yemen.
 The US military also provides what it calls limited intelligence sharing to help Saudi Arabia defend itself from cross border attacks.